freeCodeCamp/guide/src/pages/articles/python/python-from-x-import-y/index.md

 ---
-title: Python From X Import Y
+title: Python from X Import Y
 ---
 If you have read the <a>`import statements`</a> wiki then you'd have seen me use this statement in one of the examples.
 Today, we'll try to understand what it does